eriknyquist/app_timer/example_hw_models/arduino_uno/README.rst

 Arduino HW model implementation and example arduino sketches
 ------------------------------------------------------------

-These example files show how to implemenent an app_timer hardware model for the Arduino UNO platform, using the TIMER1 peripheral.
+These example files show how to implement an app_timer hardware model driven by the TIMER1 interrupt on an arduino UNO.
 An example arduino sketch is also provided, which shows how to implement the classic "blinky" sketch using an app_timer instead of blocking delays.

 Running the blinky sketch
 =========================